roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

           // Any authenticated user who is part of this team can read team details. allow read: if isUserTeamMember(teamId);
-          // Only an authenticated user can create a team, and they must be its owner.
-          // teamId in request.resource.data should match what's being created. allow create: if isSignedIn() && request.auth.uid == request.resource.data.ownerUid;
+          // Only an authenticated user can create a team, and they must be its owner. allow create: if isSignedIn() && request.auth.uid == request.resource.data.ownerUid;
           // Only an admin of this team can update its name (ownerUid should not be changed by client). allow update: if isUserTeamAdmin(teamId) && request.resource.data.ownerUid == resource.data.ownerUid;